FlowFuse/flowfuse/docs/quick-start/README.md

 ## Prerequisites

-Before you begin, ensure you have the following:

-1. A domain name that you own and can configure DNS settings for (explained in step 1)
-2. Docker and Docker Compose installed on your system (either as a standalone binary or as docker plugin)
+Before you begin, ensure you have [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your system (either as a standalone binary or as docker plugin)

-## Step 1: Configure DNS
+## Step 1: Configure Domain

+### No DNS Server

+If you're just looking to test FlowFuse locally, and do not have a local DNS server, then we recommend [setting up an alternative to DNS](../install/dns-setup.md#no-local-dns-server).

+### DNS Server

-Before running FlowFuse, you need to configure your fully qualified domain name settings:
+Otherwise, before running FlowFuse, you need to configure your fully qualified domain name settings, and will need a domain name that you own and can configure DNS settings for:

 1. Set up an A record for your domain (e.g., `example.com`) to your server's IP address (this works with subdomain as well e.g. `flowfuse.example.com`).
 FlowFuse will run here.
 2. In the same manner, set up a wildcard DNS record (e.g., `*.example.com`, `*.flowfuse.example.com`) to point to your server's IP address.
 Any Node-RED instances setup by FlowFuse will run here.